- Editorial Offices

 This past June, UM’s Ellie Hanousek spent 12 weeks at Nike Inc. helping the company fine-tune its engine.
-As a current student in the College of Business, Hanousek studies management information systems for digital marketing, and the Nike internship allowed her to apply what she’d learned in the classroom to the inner workings of one of the most powerful companies in the world.
+As a current student in the College of Business, Hanousek studies marketing and digital marketing, and the Nike internship allowed her to apply what she’d learned in the classroom to the inner workings of one of the most powerful companies in the world.

-Her project focused on streamlining month-end reporting for Nike’s finance and global operations team.
+Her project focused on streamlining month-end reporting for Nike’s Global Operations and Tech Finance Team.
 To make that happen, she met with 14 of the company’s finance managers and analysts to understand where improvements could be made.
 The information she gleaned from the interviews allowed her to create one standardized process, which she automated using a bot team.
 She also set up a data visualization software program to help Nike gain deeper insights into its finance data.

 “A lot of the project was consolidating information and trying to come up with best practices,” Hanousek says.

 Her experience at UM perfectly prepared her for the internship in a multitude of ways.
 In an Information Infrastructure class taught by Professor Cameron Lawrence, for instance, she developed the skillset that allowed her to ferret out some of Nike’s inefficiencies and develop solutions.